gcallah/Rationalism/scapegoat/trumpscapegoat.md

-What tends to keep mediation external in any society is the idea of "degree," a hierarchy of statuses where those with a lower status look to those of higher status as models for their own desires, but do not entertain the idea that they can actually *become* their model.
+What tends to keep mediation external in any society is the idea of "degree," a hierarchy of statuses where those with a lower status look to those of higher status as models for their own desires, but do not entertain the idea that they can actually *displace* their model.
 But because in any society these differentiations are always somewhat arbitrary and never completely fair, people can cease to believe in them, creating "the crisis of degree," an onslaught of violent mimetic rivalry.

 ## The Crisis of Degree

-Girard offers the condition of the Greek army beseiging Troy, at least as it is potrayed by Shakespeare in *Troilus and Cressida*, as a paradigm of the crisis of degree.
+Girard presents the condition of the Greek army beseiging Troy, at least as it is potrayed by Shakespeare in *Troilus and Cressida*, as a paradigm of the crisis of degree.
 An army, when functioning as intended, uses differences of degree to keep order: each rank looks up to the next higher rank as its model of behavior, but does not attempt to grab the privileges granted to the rank above
 it: enlisted men do not try to break into the officer's dining room and have their dinner there.
-But if that respect for difference of degree breaks down at the top, then that very mimetic process that usually leads the lower ranks to defer to the upper ones instead leads them to mimetically follow their "betters" in rebelling against degree.
+But if that respect for difference of degree breaks down at the top, then the very mimetic process that usually leads the lower ranks to defer to the upper ones instead leads them to mimetically follow their "betters" in rebelling against degree.
 And so, in the Greek army, Achilles's rebellion against Agamemnon's command cascades "downward," as Ulysses tells